liquidinstruments/moku-examples/docs/api/reference/static/upload.md

 #### bitstream Directory

 Used for instrument logic.
-This is the destination to which one must upload Moku Compile bitstreams before they can be deployed.
+This is the destination Custom Instrument bitstreams are uploaded to, to deploy on your Moku.

 #### persist, ssd Directories